swaroophadikere/Bits-Pilani-/README.md

 # Bits-Pilani-
-This i bits pilani  project for Development
+This is bits pilani  project for Development